 Allison, if someone has never tried yoga, what advice do you offer?

 If you have never tried yoga before, pick a beginner or intro to yoga class.
 Many yoga studios offer free community classes or series of classes designed specifically for beginners.
 It is much less intimidating and much more educational to start out where you are: a beginner.
 These classes are designed to give you the confidence and information to integrate into regular classes with ease.

+You specialize in Forrest yoga, can you tell me what makes this different from Hatha or Vinyasa?
 Forrest Yoga is a form of Hatha, or physical yoga.
 Vinyasa yoga is also Hatha yoga, but nowadays the term Hatha has come to mean very static practices of physical yoga based around the poses.
 Vinyasa Yoga is often very fast-paced movements guided by breath and can be a more choreographed style of practicing yoga postures.

+Allison, let’s talk about abs: Why do we focus so much time on them instead of hanging out in sun salutations or downward -acing dog?
 The abdominal work that Forrest Yoga integrates near the beginning of every practice helps to develop a strong centeredness and focus in every practitioner.
 It also brings blood flow through the core of the body (base of the pelvis to the top of the head) and warms up everything to prepare for wherever the sequence is going.

+I’ve attended yoga classes where everyone bolts out before savasana – is that OK to do?
 I am always a bit sad when students leave before or during savasana because it is the sweetest part of the practice.
 You do all this awareness building and mindfulness during the class, and savasana is the most important time because it lets you soak up all the benefits of what you worked at.